cbkelvin/laravel-api-with-jwt/README.md

-## Api with sanctum
+## Api development with sanctum

-Demo on Api implimention with different Authentication
+Demo on larvel Api implimention with different Authentication